DipsSingh/Explore-Portfolio/Portfolio/coorporate/index.md

 - Practice empathetic leadership in sensitive workplace conversations
 - Evaluate negotiation strategies and their impact on employee morale
 - Make ethical decisions under pressure and reflect on outcomes
+- Recognize the emotional consequences of managerial communication styles

 ---